Since my early studies in Naturopathic medicine, Ive always been a strong proponent of whey protein, and frankly a fan of shakes, yoghurts and cheese.

 Consumption of dairy based shakes and smoothies in the morning is common practice of athletes.
 Most athletes use dairy, as part of a post-training breakfast regime.
 It makes good sense, with heightened protein-muscle re-synthesis being triggered in the body by both muscle contractions (resistance exercise notably) and higher levels of amino acids in the blood, from whole dairy consumption.

-Best Practice Guidance: Morning Dairy Shakes and Smoothies
+Best Practice Guidance: Shakes/Smoothies

-2. To maximize its anabolic and restorative effects, consume whole-dairy based shakes and smoothies within the 30-60 minute window post workout completion.
+2) To maximize its anabolic and restorative effects, consume whole-dairy based shakes and smoothies within the 30-60 minute window post workout completion.

-4. For fruit based dairy smoothies – choose berries, which have low simple sugars, good fibre and antioxidant content.
+3) For fruit based dairy smoothies – choose berries, which have low simple sugars, good fibre and antioxidant content.
 Add some fat, namely, MCT (medium chain triglycerides) for efficient fat-oxidation, caloric load and will help smooth the movement of carbohydrates from the gut into the blood-stream.
-SFuels Life will provide the best form of MCT (C8 form) for athletes, while sweetening and enhancing the flavor (added electrolytes) of the smoothie.
+SFuels TRANSFORM will provide the best form of MCT (C8 form) for athletes, while sweetening and enhancing the flavor (added electrolytes) of the smoothie.

-5. If you’re an avid morning shake person (training or no training), but want to avoid dairy protein and lactose, then use a shake recipe (see page 1 – Shakes) with medium-chain triglycerides and full-cream, that has little/no lactose or dairy-protein.
+4) If you’re an avid morning shake person (training or no training), but want to avoid dairy protein and lactose, then use a shake recipe (see page 1 – Shakes) with medium-chain triglycerides and full-cream, that has little/no lactose or dairy-protein.

 Making Yoghurt Great Again